stephmarie17/docs-shared/dbx/encrypt-fields.rst

    The implementation of Queryable Encryption in MongoDB 6.0 is incompatible with the GA version introduced in MongoDB 7.0.
 The Queryable Encryption preview feature is no longer supported.

-To learn more about Queryable Encryption, see the :manual:`Queryable Encryption </core/queryable-encryption/>` documentation in the Server manual.
+To learn more about Queryable Encryption, see :manual:`Queryable Encryption </core/queryable-encryption/>` in the Server manual.

 .. _subsection-csfle: